Setting the record straight: Why the CTF protects the privacy of its donors

 But the CTF doesn’t accept tax dollars.

-The CTF was purposely created with the idea that it would nether accept government funding or seek any charitable tax status.
-There’s an obvious principle at stake for a taxpayer organization taking this stand, but it also relates to the understanding that government money or government tax concession invites the government’s interfering hands.
+The CTF was purposely created with the idea that it would never accept government funding.
+There’s an obvious principle at stake for a taxpayer organization taking this stand, but it also relates to the understanding that government money invites the government’s interfering hands.

-The CTF’s founders understood that establishing the organization as a private, not-for-profit – that relied on no government funding or tax concession – was an important way to protect the private information of our supporters and donors.
+The CTF’s founders understood that establishing the organization as a not-for-profit – that relied on no government funding – was an important way to protect the private information of our supporters and donors.

 The CTF is not legally required to disclose any donor information.
 We are required, however, to submit an annual financial audit to Innovation, Science and Economic Development Canada.
 (Anyone can file an Access to Information request and receive a copy of it, but we will save you $5 and save taxpayers the expense of having to pay someone to mail it to you.
 You can download it here.)